-Eligible colleges or other post-secondary institutions must send Form 1098-T to any student who paid "qualified educational expenses" in the preceding tax year.
+Eligible colleges or other post-secondary institutions send Form 1098-T to students who paid "qualified educational expenses" in the preceding tax year.
 Qualified expenses include tuition, any fees that are required for enrollment, and course materials required for a student to be enrolled at or attend an eligible educational institution.